Does Zendesk use OpenAI? The full 2026 story

 The perks of a built-in AI solution

 The biggest selling point of a native tool is pure convenience.
 The AI is already there in the agent workspace, so there’s no need to jump between different tabs or apps.
 Everything from tickets to AI settings is handled in one place.
-It’s made to work with Zendesk data from the get-go, offering features like smart ticket routing and self-service tools right away.
+It’s built to work with Zendesk data from the get-go, offering features like smart ticket routing and self-service tools right away.

 The headache of building your own integration